Tiernebre/zone-blitz-deprecated/docs/development.md

 6. Wait for the container window to finish loading. **This can take a few minutes on your first run as it needs to download any Docker image dependencies.**
-7. Run `make run` to serve zone blitz.
+7. Run `make` to serve zone blitz.
 You should start seeing logs and eventually see a prompt for the Java server running.
 8. **Navigate to https://dev.zoneblitz.app a browser of your choice**.
 You should now see your locally running copy of the zone blitz website.